Why Swimming May Be the Best Exercise for Older Adults

 2. Swimming Gives Your Heart a Workout

 As with any form of cardiovascular exercise, you reap significant benefits to your long-term health by swimming regularly.
 A stronger heart pumps blood more efficiently, meaning improved circulation throughout your body (even your brain!).
-Regular aerobic activities like swimming have been shown to reduce the risk of heart disease and stroke.
+Engaging in regular water aerobics for seniors can help maintain a healthy weight, reduce the risk of heart disease, and improve overall endurance.

 3. Swimming is Brain Healthy